 $66,495 for 2013 tuition paid monthly for continuation in school for the Grandchildren.

 $100,000 for legal fee retainers due to the actions of the Personal Representatives and Successor Trustee and that these fund be paid not by the Estates of Simon or Shirley or at the expense of the beneficiaries or interested parties but instead paid for by those that have caused these intentional abuses of legal process and law to create these legal fees now necessary.
 That in Petition 2, Exhibit 4, which evidences communications between the Grandchildren’s counsel and another Attorney at Law, all of these legal expenses are due to the Personal Representatives and their violations of their fiduciary duties.
-A quote from that legal exchange between two Attorneys at Law reviewing these matters, “It truly troubles me that Spallina continues to spin his web of deceit, and I believe this conduct is further circumstantial evidence that "something is very wrong".
+A quote from that legal exchange between two Attorneys at Law reviewing these matters, “It truly troubles me that Spallina continues to spin his web of deceit, and I believe this conduct is further circumstantial evidence that ‘something is very wrong’.
 I am very glad Eliot filed whatever he filed and I do hope he prevails.
 I also hope Spallina is removed and perhaps punished for all he is doing.
 It also troubles me that once he learns of your withdrawal, Spallina will celebrate his victory.
 If I was licensed in Florida, I would take this on pro bono.
 Simply out of principal, and I would make certain a probate judge learns of Spallina's behavior.
 Unfortunately, I am not a Florida lawyer.
 If Eliot is able to get his motions before a probate judge, I hope he asks and you agree to testify as to how Spallina treated you.
 A judge may take real notice of that testimony.”

 and for such other relief as the Court may find just and proper.